gautamritvik/SupeNux/README.md

 - On the "start miniu",  there is a search bar at the end, and you can search for apps on your computer.

 **2. New terminal and better syntax**
 - With the new CLI for SupeNux called NuxShell, you can now have better and understandable syntax that anyone can adapt to *now*.
-Instead "lsblk", it's now just "system -info".
+Instead "lsblk", it's now just "system.disk -info".
 See?
 Not **that** hard!
+- If you need help with the list of commands, just type in the command "help" to get a list of commands.

 # License
 This is the GitHub page to the (custom-made) license of SupeNux: https://github.com/gautamritvik/SupeNux/blob/main/LICENSE